darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

  // my comment: hence the line above with the “#” is not part of the program but a semantic definition of the meaning of variable k.

 And now we know that little k is at least one [ k >= 1 ] because we knew that before the game was started the urn was non-empty.
 And here are the rest of the game.
 There you get a repetition, and as long as there are at least two pebbles in the game, that is k at least 2 [ k >= 2 ], we get the two steps of our move. k becomes k minus 2 [ k := k - 2 ] models that two pebbles are taken out of the game, followed by k becomes k plus 1 [  k :=  k+1 ] modeling that a pebble is put back.
 Now if you combine those two things, those two steps, the net effect of taking out two and putting one back of course is k becomes k minus 1 [ k := k-1].

+// my comment: Now we know that the number of pebbles in the urn decreases by one in each step, if the urn starts with only one pebble, no moves are possible and the game terminates with one pebble, if the urn starts with more than one pebble then we will decrease the number of pebbles by one until only one pebble is left, therefore in all cases the game will stop with one pebble in the urn.

 Now here you see the annotated program, with an annotation very much in the style as I showed on the blackboard.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=13m48s)